stomaras/C-/README.md

   EF Core does not support creating a composite key using the Key attribute.
 You have to use the Fluent API HasKey() Function in EF Core

+  # Note

+  EF also does not create a column for a property which does not have either getters or setters.